Candystripes defeated by Drogheda at Brandywell

 Adegboyega then saw red for a poor challenge but still Derry failed to seize control.
 In the second period Jamie McGonigle blazed over when the hosts were afforded a rare sight of goal.

-Then when McJannet received a second yellow, Drogheda came back into the game with Ahui tapping home from close range to condemn Ruaidhri Higgins' side to a third defeat of the campaign.
+Then when McJannet received a second yellow, Drogheda came back into the game with Ahui tapping home from close range to condemn Ruaidhri Higgins' side to a first defeat of the campaign.